 We provide assistance for families who cannot afford tree services, whether it is a result of a natural disaster or simply an economic condition.

-VDR is a Christian, faith based team of volunteers who seek to spread the love of Christ by serving others in this unique way.
+Valley Disaster Relief (VDR) is a Christian, faith-based team of volunteers who seek to spread the love of Christ by serving others in this unique way.
 Our services are not intended to compete with an commercial tree services but to bridge the gap for those who cannot afford this service.

 VDR has grown steadily more efficient in completing projects as our volunteers have gained more experience over the years.
-Because of this, fewer volunteer hours consistently result in more jobs being completed.
+Because of this, fewer volunteer hours are required to complete jobs which allows us to take on more projects.
 VDR is in the progress, though, if recruiting more volunteers so that more families may be served both locally and in the event of a natural disaster.
 As requests for services continue to grow so does the need for more financial support.
 God has always provided funds in the past and we are always looking for financial partners to continue the operation of VDR.

 VDR continues to offer disaster relief services, when needed, but majority of assistance is provided through tree trimming and removal projects concentrated around the central Iowa and Des Moines metro area.